gabrielkasmi/ot_gan_ensae/README.md

 The folder ```vanilla_gan.ipynb``` contains the notebook and the necessary helpers to replicate the standard GAN we intended to use as a benchmark.
 Since training can be long, a pretrained model (```generator.pkl```) and the generated samples (```train_samples.pkl```) can be found in the ```model``` folder.
 This model was trained with the

 Finally, the folder ```report``` contains our report on this project.
 This report introduces some theory, presents our approach and describes the architecture of our different networks.
+The folder ```img``` contains the images generated during training the models.

 All notebook feature a link that enables them to be opened in Google Colab. <b> Cuda is mandatory to run the ```sinkhorn_gan.ipynb``` notebook. </b>